The Club was originally chartered with 20 members on 15th April 1972 as the Rotary Club of Ashgrove.

 In 1994, in conjunction with the Brisbane City Council, the Club developed Wilcannia Park (on Waterworks Road), erected a pergola and fencing, installed an electric barbecue as well as tables with bench seating and planted trees and gardens.
 The Park is often used by members of the community and by other service organisations.
 Wilcannia Park was the venue for the Australia Day Citizenship Ceremony for many years.

 In 1996, our club took over the Santa Sleigh project, a tradition in The Gap that was initiated by Apex in 1976.
 Over nine nights, the Santa Sleigh cruises through all the streets in The Gap, playing Christmas music.
 Each night one of our members dons Santa’s costume and together with fifteen ‘Santa’s helpers’, distribute sweets to the children, extend greetings to the residents , and seek donations.

-The Club has been honoured by providing three District Governors – Jack Stephenson (decd.), more recently PDG Russ O’Malley and in 2012/13 DG Dai Mason.
+The Club has been honoured by providing four District Governors – PDG Jack Stephenson (decd.), PDG Russ O’Malley, PDG Dai Mason and PDG John Lane.
 The Club is very proud of their respective achievements in their year of office.

-The Club is very strong contributor to District 9600.
-Over the years we have provided several Vocational Exchange Team leaders, and there are usually aboutt ten club members serving at District level..
+The Club is a very strong contributor to Rotary District 9600.
+Over the years we have provided several Vocational Exchange Team leaders, and several club members often serve at District level.

-Whilst the Club has consistently demonstrated “service before self” for over 40 years, there has also been a lot of fellowship and enjoyment!
+Whilst the Club has consistently demonstrated “service before self” for almost 50 years, there has also been a lot of fellowship and enjoyment!